trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

    value, again used primarily for searching and filtering available instruments.
 Most Event Contract products do not follow monthly series as is common  with index or equity options, so these Contract Month values are  typically not a meaningful attribute of the instrument.
 Rather, they  permit filtering of instruments by calendar month.

-  - Requesting Contract Details for a given instrument will return a  “realExpirationDate”, which will correspond with the same values printed in the ForecastTrader page.
+  - Requesting Contract Details for a given instrument will return a  Ã¢â‚¬Å“realExpirationDateÃ¢â‚¬Â, which will correspond with the same values printed in the ForecastTrader page.

 - A **Last Trade Date, Time, and Millisecond** values, which together indicate precisely when trading in an Event Contract will cease, just as with index options.